Cryptostegia grandiflora: Australia

 Rubber vine is believed to have a potential range in Australia from about Coen in Cape York Peninsula to Port Hedland in the Pilbara.
 It has not yet moved much beyond Queensland.
-It is a major threat to gallery forests along rivers in northern Australia, because it can strangle and kill the native trees by climbing over them and completely eliminating access to light.
+It is a major threat to gallery forests along rivers in northern Australia, because it can strangle and kill the native trees by climbing over them and eliminating access to light.
 It can also do the same thing in savanna woodlands away from watercourses.

 Rubber vine is also extremely toxic to all livestock: less than 10 grams of rubber vine leaves can kill a 400 kilogram horse within six days, and it is also highly toxic to cattle, sheep and goats.
 However, it is extremely unpalatable and only causes death in dry seasons when green grass is very scarce, although in Queensland it is believed that two or three deaths of human children may have occurred via ingesting rubber vine.

-Control of rubber vine has relied on importing biological agents from its native habitat in southwestern Madagascar, the most important of which is the “rubber vine rust” (Maravalia cryptostegiae).
+Control of rubber vine has relied on importing biological agents from its native habitat in southwestern Madagascar, the most important of which is the “rubber vine rust” (Uredo (= Maravalia) cryptostegiae).
 In some areas near Charters Towers, this rust has infected most rubber vine plants, but its effect has not been great enough to stop the spread of the plant westwards.
-The “rubber vine moth” (Euclasta whalleyi) was introduced earlier than the rust (in 1988) but has not proved very effective.
+The “rubber vine moth” (Euclasta gigantalis) was introduced earlier than the rust (in 1988) but has not proved very effective.
 The extreme remoteness of most rubber vine infestations rules out mechanical and chemical control for dealing with the plant.